GalSim-developers/GalSim/docs/wfirst.rst

     A utility to find the expected sky level due to zodiacal light at a given position, in a given band.

-`galsim.wfirst.NLfunc`
-    A function to take an input image and simulate detector nonlinearity.
-This will ordinarily be used as an input to GalSim routines for applying nonlinearity, though it is not needed for users of `galsim.wfirst.applyNonlinearity` (which is what we actually recommmend).

 `galsim.wfirst.applyNonlinearity`
     A routine to apply detector nonlinearity of the type expected for WFIRST.